-What Can a Handyman Do in Dayton, Ohio?
+What Can a Handyman Do Without a License in Dayton, Ohio?

 In Ohio, most “handyman”/home-repair work is not licensed at the state level as a general contractor license; instead, Ohio primarily licenses certain construction trades (electrical, plumbing, HVAC/refrigeration, hydronics, and fire protection).
 In Dayton (Montgomery County), you typically will not need a state contractor license for general repair/maintenance, but you must avoid regulated trades unless properly licensed and pull permits when required.
 Ohio does not have a single statewide dollar-threshold “handyman exemption” that replaces trade licensing—trade licensing is activity-based (what you do), not job-price based.